I do this, do you?

 “Don’t fight for your suffering.”

 What he meant by this is you have the choice to be happy, so don’t argue for your right to suffer and be miserable.
+It seems we do this much of the time!

 I can choose to feel happy (or at the very least, neutral.
 Neither happy or unhappy, just neutral.)